-- 25. An individual appealing a re-determination has 31 calendar days from the date they are informed of the outcome to request an appeal1. - 26.
+- 25. An individual appealing a re-determination has 31 calendar days beginning with the date they are informed of the outcome to request an appeal1. - 26.
 There are cases where a determination has not been re-determined within 56 calendar days allowed for it.
-These individuals have 31 calendar days from the date they are notified that Social Security Scotland have failed to make a re-determination within the period allowed, to request an appeal2. - 27.
+These individuals have 31 calendar days beginning with the date they are notified that Social Security Scotland have failed to make a redetermination within the period allowed, to request an appeal2. - 27.
 An individual is presumed to have received the re-determination outcome 48 hours after it is sent to them by Social Security Scotland. - 28.
 Similarly, an individual is presumed to have received the notification that a redetermination has not been made within the period allowed 48 hours after it is sent to them by Social Security Scotland. - 29.
-In both cases this is unless the individual can show that they received it later. - 30.
-Social Security Scotland must send the re-determination outcome or the notification that a re-determination has not been sent on time either3: - by post to the most recent address - by email to the most recent email address that Social Security Scotland has for the individual.
+In both cases this is unless the individual can show that they received it earlier or later. - 30.
+Social Security Scotland must send the re-determination outcome or the notification that a re-determination has not been sent on time either3: - by post to the most recent address by email to the most recent email address that Social Security Scotland has for the individual.

-- 31. The First-tier Tribunal can consider a request for an appeal if the individual submits it after 31 calendar days.
-The First-tier Tribunal must be satisfied that there is a good reason for the late application before it gives permission to allow the appeal in this case4. - 32.
-No appeal request can be considered after a year has passed from the date the individual is notified of the re-determination, or the failure of Social Security Scotland to complete a re-determination, within 56 days.5. - 33.
-An appeal is brought when the completed appeal form is returned to Social Security Scotland.
+- 31. The First-tier Tribunal will consider an application r an appeal if the individual submits it after 31 calendar days.
+The First-tier Tribunal must be satisfied that there is a good reason for not applying sooner before it gives permission to allow the appeal to proceed in this case4. - 32.
+No appeal request can be considered after a year has passed from the date the individual is notified of the re-determination, or from the date the individual is notified that they can appeal against the determination because Social Security Scotland has not completed the re-determination within 56 days.5 - 33.
+An appeal is brought when the completed appeal form is received by Social Security Scotland.
 Any period between Social Security Scotland: - receiving the appeal form from the individual - sending it to the First-tier Tribunal is not counted in relation to these timescales.

-34. Social Security Scotland must forward the individual's notice of appeal to the First-tier Tribunal, even if they receive it after the deadlines for appealing have passed6.
+34. Social Security Scotland must forward the individual's notice of appeal to the First-tier Tribunal, even if they receive it after the deadlines for appealing have passed, or even if it appears that there is something wrong with the appeal6.